 I’m not saying it’s impossible, I’m just saying that it may not be enough to give you the lifestyle you want.

-So here’s my advice to you: start a business that adds value to other people’s lives and makes you love what you do.
+So here’s my advice to you: start a business that adds value to other people’s lives.

 If you focus on doing that, you’ll never have to worry about making money.